GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-passport.md

     ```
 1) open generated links will lead your application for `SAML IDP MultiAuthentiocation` flow.

-## Demo project(proxy-client)
+## Demo Client Config

-* Proxy-client is the demo application in node.js to test Passport Inbound SSO
+Proxy-client is the demo application in node.js to test Passport Inbound SSO

 >It is very easy to run.
 You just require latest node-js installed on your machine